-A firm and visually appealing Wooden bookshelf may cost you anywhere between 100$ to 200$.
-But if you don’t want to spend on it and use the cardboard at home, this post is for you.
+A firm and visually appealing Wooden bookshelf may cost you anywhere between 100$ and 200$.
+But if you don’t want to spend on it and use cardboard at home, this post is for you.

 This post contains affiliate links, meaning that I will be compensated if you click through and take action at no additional cost.
 As an Amazon Associate, I earn from qualifying purchases.

 It is still Super-Cool, and nothing came off or broke from it.
-It hasn’t sagged and has no issue so far.
+It hasn’t sagged and has had no issues so far.
 We love it so much!

 Just look at a recent picture of our Bookshelf where we have the DIY bookshelf over an IKEA Kallax shelf.